 Remember to be prepared to develop an initial response into something with a bit more detail.
 This can be a real differentiator.

 Where opinion is asked for, please be aware that there is no one correct answer.
 Once again we are looking for evidence of thought and reflection and the ability to develop an argument behind an idea.
 That’s what’s really of interest.
 I remember a candidate who did not like the use of the word ‘inspirational’ and told us why, developing a thoughtful and informed response.
 We are always looking for people who can demonstrate independent thinking.

 On the other hand, a question may explore current practice (for example in relation to certain Key Stages in the curriculum).
 In such a case, we would expect candidates to be up to date and well informed on the issues and demonstrate this through their answers.

-The whole focus of the interview is to find out about you and your potential - and I stress the word “potential”.
+The whole focus of the Assessment is to find out about you and your potential - and I stress the word “potential”.
 You may be asked about, say, experience in the classroom and it may happen that you have, as yet, little or none to draw upon.
 But please do not fret, as we are looking for potential and you can demonstrate that through thoughtful and informed answers.

 Be aware that we also take notes as you speak to us.
 Be prepared for that and don’t let it put you off.
 It’s just a fact of life and we need our notes for our records and further discussion.

 Finally, please try to relax.
 We are looking to discover the positive qualities you have to offer and will do our best help you to relax during the interview and give you the best chance to show your potential.

 Good luck, and do remember: we really want you to do yourself justice.
 Prepare well in advance and try to relax on the day.

 From a conversation with an Assessor for the Maths Scholarships.

 Keep up-to-date with the latest Maths Scholarships news: